 Coastal areas in the state often bear the brunt of violent storms.
 The Insurance Information Institute has put Florida at the highest risk of storm destruction, with up to 2.85 million houses vulnerable to Category 5 hurricanes.

 The latest information from the United States Census Bureau shows that the population in coastal counties grew by 40 million from 1960 to 2008, an increase of over 84%.
-The agency also said the most destructive hurricanes affected almost 51 million residents since 1960.
+The agency also said the most destructive hurricanes have affected almost 51 million residents since 1960.

 Understanding Wind Mitigation Retrofits

-According to the National Hurricane Center and Central Pacific Hurricane Center, even a Category 1 hurricane with wind speeds of up to 95 mph could damage the roof shingles, gutters, and vinyl sidings.
+According to the National Hurricane Center and Central Pacific Hurricane Center, even a Category 1 hurricane with wind speeds up to 95 mph could damage the roof shingles, gutters, and vinyl sidings.

 Wind mitigation retrofitting involves several property upgrades that help homeowners reduce the impact of storms.
 These home improvement projects also minimize debris and accelerate post-disaster clearing tasks.
 Sealing roof decks properly, reinforcing roof-to-wall connections, and strengthening the property’s bracing systems are a few retrofitting mitigation methods the Florida Division of Emergency Management recommends.